hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 <img src="../img/deseq_counts_distribution_zoomed.png" width="400">

-These images illustrate some common features of RNA-Seq count data, including a **low number of counts associated with the a large proportion of genes**, and a long right tail due to the **lack of any upper limit for expression**.
-Unlike microarray data, which has a dynamic range maximum limited due to when the probes max out, there is no limit of maximum expression for RNA-Seq data.
+These images illustrate some common features of RNA-seq count data, including a **low number of counts associated with the a large proportion of genes**, and a long right tail due to the **lack of any upper limit for expression**.
+Unlike microarray data, which has a dynamic range maximum limited due to when the probes max out, there is no limit of maximum expression for RNA-seq data.
 Due to the differences in these technologies, the statistical models used to fit the data are different between the two methods.

 > **NOTE:** The log intensities of the microarray data approximate a normal distribution.
-However, due to the different properties of the of RNA-Seq count data, such as integer counts instead of continuous measurements and non-normally distributed data, the normal distribution does not accurately model RNA-Seq counts [[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3541212/)].
+However, due to the different properties of the of RNA-seq count data, such as integer counts instead of continuous measurements and non-normally distributed data, the normal distribution does not accurately model RNA-seq counts [[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3541212/)].

 ### Modeling count data